filipgorczynski/blog.filipgorczynski.me/content/tabs-grouping-built-into-chrome.md

 Title: Tabs grouping built into Chrome
-Date: 2021-01-20 18:12:34
+Date: 2021-06-04 14:26
-Modified: 2021-01-20 18:12:34
+Modified: 2021-06-04 14:26
 Category: Notes
-Tags: #organization, #productivity, #chrome
+Tags: #organization, #productivity, #chrome, #browser, #tabs
 Slug: tabs-grouping-built-into-chrome
 Author: filipgorczynski
-Status: draft
+Status: published
-Summary: Too many tabs opened in browser is quite common problem amongs IT people.
-Google something and few seconds ago you are overwhelmed by 20 newly oRpened tabs.
-Yes, your computer RAM usage bar blinks in red as well.
+Summary: Too many tabs opened within a browser are a quite common problem amongst IT people.
+Google something and a few seconds ago you are overwhelmed by 20 newly opened tabs.
+Yes, your RAM usage bar blinks in red as well.

+Too many tabs opened within a browser are a quite common problem amongst IT people.
+Google something and a few seconds ago you are overwhelmed by 20 newly opened tabs.
+Yes, your RAM usage bar blinks in red as well.

-Thanks to my friend from work I've learned a new feature built into Chrome browser that helps me organize related tabs into one group.
-Funny thing is, that this feature is available in browser few releases back now.
+Thanks to my friend from work I've learned a new feature built into Chrome browser that helps me organize related tabs into groups.
+Funny thing is, that this feature is available in a browser a few releases back now.

-Of course it's not the only one solution I'm using with tabs in Chrome.
-I've also installed: TooManyTabs, TabSnooze i The Great Suspender.
+One caveat I have is that it does not allow pinning grouped tabs but still, it's better than a neverending list - sometimes duplicated - tabs.

+In the case of this post, I recalled one productivity idea that pushes you to open a new browser window every time you want to search for something, so you can close it after found.